fmstacco/data-maturity-assessment/README.md

 ## Form Destination Page

-The Form Destination Page intends to present a feedback regarding the form submitted so the potential client can rest assured that we will get in touch quickly to book the 30 minutes freee consultation to discuss their business problem.
+The Form Destination Page presents a feedback regarding the submitted form so the potential client know that the form was submited and that we will get in touch quickly to book the 30 minutes free consultation.
 It contributes for the user experience UX/UI.

 <img src="./assets/images/readme/form-submited-page-desktop.jpg" width="100%" height="100%" alt="Destination Page for Submited forms">